 One of my ongoing projects is collecting historical dates of interest to skeptics.
 I post them daily, podcast them, and blog about them.
-There are no less than seven different locations you can get them, and all but one of them are online.
-Here’s a rundown of where you can find them.
+There are no less than five different locations you can get them, and four of them are online.
+Here’s a rundown of where they are.
 Click the buttons at left to go to each one.

-Every day at 9:00 AM Eastern U.S. Time (14:00 GMT) I post a single Skeptic History fact on Twitter that happened on that day.
+Every day at 9:00 AM Eastern U.S. Time (14:00 UTC, or 13:00 during daylight savings) I post a single Skeptic History fact on Twitter that happened on that day.
 It usually contains a link that you can click for more information, and looks roughly like this:

 I also cross-post the exact same posts from Twitter at the same time on Facebook as well.
-You get the preview of the link, here’s an example:
+On that platform you get the preview of the link, here’s an example:

 iPhone App (daily & more)

 The James Randi Educational Foundation (JREF) offers a free Today in Skeptic History app that runs on iPhone, iPad and iPod Touch.
-The data within comes from my database.
+You can download it from the iTunes store.
+The historical information within comes from my database.
 It can pop up a daily alert that tells you the skeptic history events for that day, and you can also browse the entire database by date.
+You’ll see information in here that never shows up in the daily social media, and most posts have a link to read more infromation.
 You can read more about the “SkepDayApp” here.

 Skepticality Podcast (every two weeks)

 This is a three to five minute podcast segment where I try to pull together several dates that relate to each other and tell some stories.
 Originally it was just skeptic history, but now it is called “Skepticism Past and Future” and also contains some ideas and concepts drawn from this blog.
 You often hear some dates that you’ll never see on the daily posts and I go into details that aren’t available anywhere else.
 And of course you get the great interviews and other features that Skepticality has been producing since 2005.

 Skeptical Inquirer (every two months)